Making a Sally Lunn Bread Recipe

 Differing from most breads the Sally Lunn bread recipe is traditionally sliced in a horizontal direction.
 It is then toasted and spread with butter, jams or jellies.
 There is documentation of putting the slices back together after spreading with flavorful spreads then slicing the warm loaf in vertical slices to serve.

-SALLY LUNN (yeast bread recipe)
+HOW TO MAKE SALLY LUNN BREAD (yeast bread recipe)

 • 1 Cake yeast